sujal1017/demo1/README.md

 # demo1
-This is a demo repo, made for practice purpose !
+This is a demo repo, made for practice purpose only !